caltechlibrary/cold_admin/INSTALL.md

 4. Pandoc > 3 (both cli and server)
 5. GNU Make

-Running cold_ui on Unix systems
+Running cold_admin on Unix systems
 -------------------------------

-NOTE: Currently Pandoc 2 ships with many packaging systems (e.g. Ubuntu 22.04 LTS). **cold_ui** requires Pandoc 3.
+NOTE: Currently Pandoc 2 ships with many packaging systems (e.g. Ubuntu 22.04 LTS). **cold_admin** requires Pandoc 3.
 To get Pandoc v3 you can check the [Pandoc](https://pandoc.org) [Download Page](https://pandoc.org/downloads) for your platform.
 You can also compile Pandoc but you will need a modern Haskell installed (e.g. via [gchup](https://www.haskell.org/ghcup/)).

 Here's an example of the commands you could use for development.